CorneelM21/Haptic-Interfaces-Parkinson-Tremor/README.md

 **Hardware Integration:** The exoskeleton's circuitry was built around an Arduino Terminal Adapter.
 This adapter eliminated the need for complex breadboard wiring and allowed for secure, semi-permanent screw-terminal connections for the peripheral components.
 The power circuit was constructed by soldering a 9V battery connection cable to a physical ON/OFF switch.
 To prevent short circuits, 4.8 mm heat-shrink tubing was applied to insulate all exposed soldered joints.
 Similarly, the AUX socket—which receives the analog signal from the EMG sensor—was prepared by stripping the wires and connecting them to the designated pins on the Terminal Adapter (Signal to an analog pin, alongside 3.3V power and Ground).
 To maintain an ergonomic and safe profile, all internal electronics were routed through designated channels inside the 3D-printed Upper Arm Cover, ensuring that motor wires and AUX cables did not impede the user's range of motion or get caught in the rotating joints.

-**Control Logic & Software Implementation:**
+**Control Logic & Software Implementation (Arduino):**
 The logic required careful C++ programming within the Arduino IDE to handle the dynamic nature of human muscle signals.
 The software implementation was broken down into several key functional requirements:

-**Signal Mapping:** Raw EMG data is highly variable.
+* **Signal Mapping:** Raw EMG data is highly variable.
 To make the exoskeleton responsive, we utilized the Arduino map function to proportionally convert the raw analog input range directly into safe servomotor angles.
 This ensured that a stronger muscle contraction naturally resulted in a proportionally larger flexion from the motor, imitating an intuitive biological response.

-**Admittance Control & Thresholding:** Because resting muscles still produce baseline electrical noise, the motor would naturally jitter without a software filter.
+* **Admittance Control & Thresholding:** Because resting muscles still produce baseline electrical noise, the motor would naturally jitter without a software filter.
 A hardcoded threshold variable was introduced to the main loop.
 The program actively reads the incoming signal and only engages the servomotor when the user's muscle activity explicitly exceeds this noise floor.
 If the signal is below the threshold, the motor remains passive, allowing free movement.
+* **Source Code:** *The complete source code for the microcontroller is available in the repository as an `.ino` file.*

+**Virtual Reality Construction & Programming (Unity):**
 The practical construction of the VR prototype prioritized ergonomics and physical realism.
 The work surface, bottle, and glasses were positioned at a standard ergonomic height (Y ≈ 0.8).
 To ensure a reliable program and prevent users from accidentally walking off the virtual floor plane, an "invisible wall" was constructed using primitive cubes with disabled `Mesh Renderers` and active `Box Colliders`.

 To simulate realistic glass-on-glass interactions, the bottle and glasses were equipped with Rigidbodies (mass) and Colliders (solid surfaces).
 A custom Unity Physics Material was created with zero bounciness and low friction properties, ensuring the objects interacted with an abrupt, hard impact typical of real glass.